 Faculty excellence is the core of the TASIS experience.
 Our student writers have interviewed some of the many exceptional teachers at TASIS, and we look forward to adding more faculty features soon.

-Can you please describe your educational background and your career in education prior to TASIS?
+Can you please describe your educational background and career in education prior to coming to TASIS?

 What do you like most about working at TASIS?